anujsaxenaa/msan622/README.md

 ## About Me ##

 Data Scientist in training.
-Harnessing data and finding patterns and relationships in the data is my passion.
+Passionate about harnessing data and finding patterns and relationships.